loomio/loomio-docs/en/src/guides/board_processes/index.md

-# Bringing your board processes into Loomio
+# Getting started on Loomio with your board or committee

-Introducing people to a new tool doesn't just happen - it requires some intentional work on the part of everyone to build new patterns of work and behaviour, while respecting the different challenges everyone has in fulfilling their role.

-It helps a lot if you can bring familiar board processes into Loomio.
-This will help everyone become familiar with the tool and appreciate the value it can bring your board.

-As a discussion and decision-making tool, Loomio is flexible and can be configured to suit you.
+Loomio is a versatile discussion and decision-making tool for collaborative organizations.

+This guide is intended to help you configure Loomio for your board or committee.

-Here are some examples of how you can apply common board processes in Loomio.
+Following are some examples of common practices and how to apply these in Loomio.

-### Preparing for the next board meeting
+## Prepare for a meeting

-**Board work process:**
+Use Loomio to prepare for your next meeting by involving people from the outset - to establish a focus for the meeting and co-create the agenda.
+This will help everyone align towards the most important issues, making better use of your precious time together.

+There are several things you likely do to prepare for your next board or committee meeting.

-* follow up and talk to directors about actions
+- follow up and talk to members about actions from previous meetings
-* ensure the focus of the meeting is about the most important things
+- ensure the focus of the meeting is about the most important things
-* documents, materials and board papers
+- prepare documents, materials and board papers
-* progress of actions from previous meeting
-* notify directors and send board papers
+- notify members and send papers
-* agree a date/time for the next meeting

 ***On Loomio:***
 *Use a Loomio **Thread** to prepare for your board meeting:*